 Mastering Difficult Grain

-Figured wood—curly maple, quilted mahogany, birdseye—presents challenges that separate competent woodworkers from masters.
-The interlocking grain that creates visual beauty also causes tearout when planed carelessly.
+Figured wood — curly maple, quilted mahogany, birdseye — presents challenges that separate competent woodworkers from masters.
+The interlocking grain that creates all that visual beauty also causes tearout when planed carelessly.
+Ask me how I know.

 Reading Grain Direction

 Before cutting, examine the board’s edge.
 Grain lines angling upward indicate the direction to plane.
-Like petting a cat from head to tail rather than against the fur, planing with the grain lifts fibers gently rather than catching and tearing them.
+Think of it like petting a cat from head to tail rather than against the fur — planing with the grain lifts fibers gently rather than catching and tearing them.

-Problem areas often show themselves as tearout on one pass.
+Problem areas often reveal themselves as tearout on one pass.
 Mark these zones and reverse direction, or approach from the opposite end.
 Complex figure may require planing from multiple directions, meeting in the middle.
+It’s a dance, and you get better at reading the wood over time.

 Adjusting Technique

 Reduce cutting depth dramatically when approaching difficult grain.
-Take shavings so thin they’re translucent.
-Close the plane’s mouth to support fibers directly ahead of the cutting edge.
-A back-bevel of 5-10 degrees on the iron increases effective cutting angle, further reducing tearout.
+Take shavings so thin they’re translucent — I’m talking see-through.
+Close the plane’s mouth opening to support fibers directly ahead of the cutting edge.
+A back-bevel of 5-10 degrees on the iron increases the effective cutting angle, further reducing tearout.

 Complex Joinery